shaizm/data_science_portfolio/README.md

 - ### Machine Learning

-	- [Chennai House Prices](https://github.com/shaizm/data_science_portfolio/blob/main/chennai_house_price/Chennai%20House%20Prices.ipynb): A model to predict the value of a given house in Chennai,india; real estate market using various statistical analysis tools and finding the factors that leads to high selling price.
+	- [Chennai House Prices](https://github.com/shaizm/data_science_portfolio/blob/main/chennai_house_price/Chennai%20House%20Prices.ipynb): A model to predict the value of a given house in Chennai,india; real estate market using indepth statistical analysis and finding the factors that leads to high selling price.
 Identified the best price that a client can sell their house utilizing machine learning.

   _Tools:Scikit-learn,Pandas, Matplotlib, Numpy, Plotly, Seaborn_